Tribute to graduating senior student athletes

 For the next several weeks we’ll be featuring some of the top graduating senior student/athletes from Analy and El Molino High Schools, recalling their many highlights and accomplishments.

-Although there are far too many athletes to list, the students selected in the coming issues all had one thing in common; they represented themselves and their schools with tremendous talent, dedication and sportsmanship.
-Part three of an eight-part series.
+Although there are far too many athletes to list, the students selected in the coming issues all had one thing in common; they represented themselves and their schools with talent, dedication and sportsmanship.
+Part four of an eight-part series.

 (0) comments